mjohnson324/Code-Notes/Frontend/javascript.md

 Bubbling- An event triggered on an element propogates ("bubbles") up to parents

 Current Target vs Target: The target is the deepest triggering element while `current targert` is the element with the event handler.

+-Use /* eslint rule: setting */ to add custom eslint rules to specific documents